How To Stop Emotional Eating With Mindful Eating Techniques

 This will clue you into why you’re emotionally hungry, and also give you a chance to think of other ways to meet your need.

 All of these questions create a bigger gap between feeling an urge to eat and actually eating.
 And in time, conscious decision-making about food should become the norm, not the exception.

-Write It Down And Identify Your Binge Eating Triggers
+Write It Down And Identify Your Emotional Eating Triggers

 You can use a notebook to start a “food journal”, or simply make notes on your phone or computer.
 Regardless of the format, the key thing you need to do is write down the time of day, add a description of how you feel and identify why you’re feeling it.
 If you have a craving for a specific type of food, note that down as well.